Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

-One can also formulate the KS regularized equations of motion in terms of the perturbing potential \citep{1975lrcm.book.....S}, which can be advantageous in some cases, although it only applies to cases when the potential is independent of velocity (not the case for general relativity).
-Also, \cite[][pages 30 and 31]{1975lrcm.book.....S} argue that it is numerically more efficient to formulate the equations of motion in terms of the total energy, not just the Kepler energy (see their eq.\,(A.31)).
-The equations of motion can also be cast into the form of regular elements \citep[][their pages 90 and 91]{1975lrcm.book.....S} that are advantageous for perturbed two-body systems since the regular elements remain exactly constant for non-perturbed systems (i.e., the two-body system is integrated analytically).
+One can also formulate the Kustaanheimo-Stiefel \citep[hereafter KS][]{KS1965} regularized equations of motion in terms of the perturbing potential \citep{1975lrcm.book.....S}, which can be advantageous in some cases, although it only applies to cases when the potential is independent of velocity (not the case for general relativity).
+Moreover, Stiefel and Steifele (1975, see pages 30 and 31) argued that it is numerically more efficient to formulate the equations of motion in terms of the total energy, not just the Kepler energy (see their eq.\,(A.31)).
+The equations of motion can also be cast into the form of regular elements \citep[][their pages 90 and 91]{1975lrcm.book.....S} that are advantageous for perturbed two-body systems because the regular elements remain exactly constant for nonperturbed systems (i.e., the two-body system is integrated analytically).